 Even though their roles are similar, they have different functions: a bookkeeper organizes finance and keeps records, while an accountant can provide analyses and offer tax advice.

-In addition to people, another thing that can help you is accounting software like Regpack.
+In addition to people, another thing that can help you is accounting software.
+Even if you use software just for registrations and payments collection, like Regpack, you can get accurate insights into a part of your finances.

-With Regpack, you can manage registration and payment from a single source, making accounting more effortless and straightforward.
+With Regpack, you can manage registration and payment from a single source, making income management more effortless and straightforward.

 If you’re considering expansion, all the information you need is within reach, allowing you to generate reports, make forecasts and do financial analyses before you finally make a decision.